kit-tm/PTP/doc/spec.md

 # Tor-based P2P Library Specification (early draft)

+**WARNING: this is heavily outdated!** Please refer to the examples, the JUnit test cases, javadoc and the sources themselves...

 ## 0. Scope

 This document describes the API and functionality of a Peer-to-Peer (P2P)